cjprybol/Mycelia/README.md

 # Mycelia

+:warning: **pre-alpha!** This software is in the process of being brought to production-readiness

 Biological knowledge graphs for "omics" powered by [JuliaGraphs](https://github.com/JuliaGraphs), [BioJulia](https://github.com/BioJulia), and [Neo4J](https://neo4j.com/).
 The goal of the project is to enable performing pan-genomic optimizations by finding traversals through genome graphs with weighted metadata features.

 [![Dev](https://img.shields.io/badge/docs-dev-blue.svg)](http://research.cjp.garden/Mycelia/)